taricov/My_Data_Portfolio/README.md

 # About:

-### I am a Data Scientist, been working with data for 2 years, and as time goes, my passion grows, always pursuing challenges.
+### I am a Data Scientist, been working with data for 2 years and as time goes, my passion grows, always pursuing challenges.
   - 🔭 I am a content creator on [Medium][Medium]
   - 🌱 I’m currently learning everything 🤣
   - 🥅 2021 Goals Are: 5 travels, 20 books, and speak Russian